Kitastroph3/Mod1-TreasureHunt/ReadMe.md

 ## Future Developments

-This project is currently playable, but remains under development.The following features are expected to be added:
+This project is currently playable, but remains under development.
+I'm hoping to add the following features:

-* background images, displaying the found objects
+* Background images, displaying the found objects
-* high contrast accessibility button
+* High contrast accessibility button
-* using the "enter" button to automatically select a grid location
+* Using the "enter" button to automatically select a grid location
-* adding squares that when uncovered, will allow you to "stop time" and give you and extra turn
+* Adding squares that when uncovered, will allow you to "stop time" and give you and extra turn
-* varying sizes of the trasures
+* Varying sizes of the trasures

 ## Thanks for visiting!